tailwindlabs/tailwindcss/source/docs/display.blade.md

 ## Block

-Use `.block` to create a block-level element:
+Use `.block` to create a block-level element.

 @component('_partials.code-sample')
 <div class="bg-gray-200 p-4">